dipaish/2412skills-introduction-to-github/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Introduction to GitHub - some changes
+# Introduction to GitHub - some changes some more changes

 _Get started using GitHub in less than an hour._